link1905/system-design-101/content/docs/data-persistence/nosql-database.md

 This makes {{< term nosql >}} especially useful for handling flexible or irregularly structured data—something that {{< term sql >}} struggles with.

-For example, consider the following customer records with different attributes:
+For example, consider customer records with varying attributes.

+- In {{< term sql >}}, we need to define a wide table with many columns, which often results in storing numerous **NULL** values (**NULL** still takes up storage space).
+- Adding a new attribute requires altering and restructuring the table, which is inefficient.

 ```d2
 customer01: |||yaml